 Why?
 Specialist Nuala Trainor explains, in our ProfileTree Business Leaders interview, how mixed reality – that’s Augmented Reality and Virtual Reality – can be used in training.

-Nuala, co-founder of ‘Sentireal’, began by explaining the fascinating how the five-year-old company supplies software platforms for training and guidance in, mainly, the medical industries.
+Nuala, co-founder of ‘Sentireal’, began by explaining how the five-year-old company supplies software platforms for training and guidance in, mainly, the medical industries.

 Sentireal’s work makes use of Augmented Reality and Virtual Reality, plus AI technology.
 This places the company at the cutting edge of mixed reality and its potential uses.

 Nuala outlined how she explains terms like VR to potential customers.

 “Virtual reality is generally what you would see when you put a headset on or some type of head gear.
 And that could be cardboard head gear costing £5 up to higher-spec items costing hundreds or thousands.
 You become immersed in this virtual world, you put the headset on and you’re seeing maybe 360 video or computer-generated images.

 “On the other side you have AR, and I say to people ‘think of Pokemon Go’.
 With Augmented Reality you are seeing this using a tablet or a phone.
 Say, in marketing, you would hold the tablet over a wine bottle and once it is triggered you’d see additional details and data.”

 She explained how combining these types of Mixed Reality tech with AI can produce a highly tailored learning experience for end users.